public class ALPNProtocolNameList extends Extension implements java.lang.Cloneable

 The application_layer_protocol_negotiation (ALPN) extension allows to negotiate the application layer protocol within the TLS handshake.
 For doing so the client sends an ALPN extension containing the names of the application layer protocols it supports (in preference order).
 The server compares the protocol names got from the client with its locally configured list and sends back an ALPN extension containing the first of its protocol names that matches to any of the protocol names received from the client.
 If the server does not support any of the client protocols it sends back a fatal "NO APPLICATION PROTOCOL" alert.

-RFC 7301 defines an ALPN ProtocolNameList
+RFC 7301 defines an ALPN ProtocolNameList as list of

 protocol names:

-an ALPNProtocolName
+When creating an ALPNProtocolName

 object the encoded and/or not encoded name value have to be specified, e.g.: